Headache & Pain

 Persistent postlumbar puncture can be treated with an epidural blood patch if there are no contraindications.
 Other surgical techniques can be considered if warranted.
 If subdural hematoma is present, these typically improve with treatment of the CSF leak.

 Reversible cerebral vasoconstriction syndrome.
-Consult neurology and consider a calcium channel blocker like nimodipine (07).
+Consult neurology and consider a calcium channel blocker like nimodipine (09).
+Medications like triptans, which are vasoactive, should be avoided in this setting.

 As a general approach, persistent headache can be managed with migraine treatment on an individual basis.
 These patients should be referred to neurology for assistance in management and to ensure secondary causes have been ruled out.

 The outcomes of headache in transplant patients are likely dependent on the causes.
-For patients with headache due to medications, most of the time the headache disappears after discontinuation of the offending agents, if possible.
+For patients with headache due to medications, there is usually resolution after discontinuation of the offending agents, if possible.
 For serious conditions, early diagnosis and treatment are mandatory.
 This is particularly true for transplant patients with infection caused by bacteria, fungus, and, rarely, viruses susceptible to antibiotics and antiviral agents.

 Jennifer Robblee MD MSc FRCPC